sumangcodes/ShoppingCartReactRedux/README.md

 # React-Redux Shopping Cart

 This is a simple shopping cart application built with React and Redux.
-It features geeky items and a stylish design with custom fonts and colors.
+It features  items and a stylish design with custom fonts and colors.

 ## Features